 Social media like Facebook, Instagram, and X (formerly Twitter) have taken information sharing and content consumption to a new level.
-However, as these platforms keep growing, there’s a major issue that needs attention: content accessibility.
+However, as these platforms continue to grow, a major issue needs attention: content accessibility.
 Everyone deserves an inclusive experience, regardless of their abilities.
-Fortunately, best practices and accessibility tools—such as creating video captions—can make your social media content more accessible.
+Fortunately, best practices and accessibility tools—such as creating video captions and legal transcription services—can help make content more inclusive.
+Ultimately, accessibility isn’t about meeting requirements; it’s about fostering an engaged, diverse community where all users can connect and participate equally.

 In this article, you’ll learn how: